 Since Thraseas taught against the Montanist heretics as did Quartodecimans Apollinaris and Apollonius, and apparently believed that one needed to heed scripture, and was apparently approved by the Christian Polycrates wrote, it appears that Thraseas was a true Christian and that he was part of the true Church of God.

-But even if he was not, the writings about him suggest a theology closer to that held by the genuine Church of God, than the Orthodox or Catholic faiths.
-And that helps demonstrate that it is the COGs who hold positions most consistent with truly orthodox Christianity, than the majority who now profess Christianity do.
+The writings about him suggest a theology closer to that held by the genuine Continuing Church of God, than the Orthodox or Catholic faiths.
+And that helps demonstrate that it is the Continuing Church of God that holds positions most consistent with truly orthodox Christianity, than the majority who now profess Christianity do.

 Previous Primary Leader was Polycarp Next Primary Leader was Sagaris